-You know you have arrived at the Benjamin Islands by their distinctive red rocks that make up the islands.
+You know you have arrived at the Benjamin Islands by the distinctive red rocks that make up the islands.
 They can be seen from quite a distance and there are a lot of them.
 We navigate a tricky rock area and enter South Benjamin Bay.
 There are several boats there but it is a nice serene location.
-With a lovely sunset we end the night with anticipation to tomorrow and going ashore to explore.
+With a lovely sunset, we end the night with anticipation of tomorrow and going ashore to explore.

 When we first get the dinghy down it is surprising how easy it was.
 Then we attached the motor and… nothing.
 It just runs a bit and dies.
 Shawn tries for a long time and we finally realize that we have to bring the motor back on board and take it apart.
 It is probably the carburetor.
 Oh goody.

 One thing we say that you do not see very often-a plane tied up to the back of a boat.
-Cutest little commuter plane!
+The cutest little commuter plane!
 We saw a few around the islands over the next few days.
-I guess one can go to work in a plane and come home and tie up to the back of your boat home at night.
+I guess one can go to work on a plane and come home and tie up to the back of your boat home at night.
 Nice way to live!

-While we were walking on the island we noticed a charter boat and 2 others anchor near us in the cove.
+While we were walking on the island we noticed a charter boat and 2 other anchors near us in the cove.
 It looked like they were close but hard to tell.
-By the time we returned to our boat there were 2 boats rafted and 1 right next to it.
+By the time we returned to our boat, there were 2 boats rafted and 1 right next to it.
 Lots of kids and adults and noise.
 When we woke up the next morning the boats that were rafted together had drifted quite a bit.
 Luckily it was away from us.
 Time to move!
-So far-4 bruises, one stubbed toe and a bump on the shin, one knock on the head, one dead outboard and one fall off the boat.
+So far-4 bruises, one stubbed toe and a bump on the shin, one knock on the head, one dead outboard, and one fall off the boat.